-- Carers will be provided with coordinated care and support.
-Everyone works well together, as well as with the carers directly. - Our new Carers' hub will be in place by December 2023, and will be accessed by carers that are representative of all of our communities. - Sandy statement - The new and improved carers card will enable access to a wider range of services and benefits
+- Feedback from carers and users of services and resources will reflect that we are making positive differences to their lives. - Carers will feel supported at all stages of their caring journey, knowing where to go for advice or support. - Carers will be provided with coordinated care and support.
+Everyone works well together, as well as with the carers directly. - Our new Carers' hubs will be in place and will be accessed by carers that are representative of all of our communities. - The new and improved carers card will enable access to a wider range of services and benefits.